aLukianov63/HomeProtect/README.md

 ## License

-This project is licensed under the [Your License Name] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.